ryanallen/articles/markdown/UXPin/app-design-process.md

 The solution to the problem of there not being a way to cross the river (instead of the existence of the river) could be to build a boat, or a bridge.
 By recognizing what the actual problem is we as designers are able to design and build a solution to that problem.
 So how do you effectively recognize the problem?

 First we start with the perceived problem.
 This is about the UX design process for a mobile app, so we aren't going to use the example of the river.
 Instead we will use an example of a problem I find myself constantly experiencing that I would like to find a solution for.
-The problem is a feeling of too much stress.
+The problem is *a feeling of too much stress and a desire to reduce that stress*.

-**Original Problem:**
+**Original Problem Definition:**
-*I have too much stress.*
+*I have too much stress and I would like to reduce that amount.*

-The problem of having too much stress is too general to design a solution around.
+The problem of having too much stress and wanting to reduce it is too general to design a solution around.
 How many different ways can you think of to manage stress?
 Maybe you take a cigarette break, or listen to music, or maybe you can't even recognize when you are stressed and have no way of dealing with it.
 How many of these solutions would work for other people in your target audience?
 It is important to discover the root of the problem, and to do that we can use a simple technique known as the Five Whys Technique.

 ---